-The final step does the excluding: if you’ve made the suggested different variables at step one, then the SET EXCLUSION step will exclude any case that has a value greater than or equal to one of any of these variables.
+The final step applies the exclusion to the dataset.
+If you’ve made the suggested individual logical variables at step one, then the SET EXCLUSION step will exclude any case that has a value greater than or equal to one of any of these variables.
 The result of the exclusion will be apparent in the web app if you go to the Dataset Properties > Exclusions option.

 SET EXCLUSION exclude_1 = 1 OR exclude_2 = 1 OR exclude_3 = 1 ;

 The exclusion feature in Crunch hides rows in the main dataset.
 This means that if you Restore/Undo the Crunch Automation script, you will un-exclude the respondents.
 Note that re-running the script will reinstall the exclusions.

 Likewise, if you open the Dataset Properties > Exclusions option and remove the exclusions there, it will also unhide the respondents.
 This is not recommended if you are following a scripting approach: if you need to change the exclusions, you should instead change it in your Crunch Automation script and then re-run the script.

 If you have a tracking study, you will need to run your Crunch Automation script on the new wave of data.
 In that way, you will apply the same exclusions to the new wave, unless you need to make any tweaks to the exclusion criteria (which may very well happen in trackers, since change is likely).
 In the subsequent append process, where the new wave is combined, excluded cases will not be brought over from the wave into the tracking dataset.
 See the Definitive Guide to Tracking article for more information.

 Part of the data cleaning can involve recoding to fix programming errors, survey skips, and much more.
 It can vary greatly depending on the project and how much recoding needs to be done.